Automation Platform Pricing Comparison: workflow automation Alternatives in 2024

 - Team Collaboration: Features tools for team collaboration, including shared scenarios, roles, and permissions.

-- Native AI Integration: Seamlessly integrates with AI tools, including OpenAI, for tasks like content generation, sentiment analysis, and image recognition.
+- Native AI Integration: integrates with AI tools, including OpenAI, for tasks like content generation, sentiment analysis, and image recognition.

 Pricing Breakdown for Make